 Largest Palace in the WorldWikipedia

-I am sure many of you have seen the large painting of Mao on the imposing wall of the red Forbidden City, palace and residence of the emperor of China from 1420-1924.
+I am sure many of you have seen the large painting of Mao on the imposing wall of the entrance to the red Forbidden City, palace and residence of the emperor of China from 1420-1924.
 It is another thing to walk underneath the larger than life portrait and walk through the amazing city that was off limits until 100 years ago.
 Located off Tiananman Square, with 980 buildings and 8,886 bays of rooms, the fact that hit me — the immense scale of the place; it was huge!
 It was the architectural equivalent of a set of Russian nesting dolls, where the smaller dolls (courtyards) were getting closer to the royal center.
 Each palace led to the next, the innermost courts and temples were the most sacred.
 What a juxtaposition to have the gigantic portrait of Mao on the front of the centuries-old nexus of imperial China!

 In this time period where the idea of foreign travel seems off the table indeflinitely, I find myself remembering back to these five places and so many others.
 When things clear up and we do not have an infectious disease running amok, check these amazing places out.
 For epic geology — visit Pamukkale, Meteora, and Cappadocia.
 For an artistic city, visit Ubud.
 For a world class monument, visit the Forbidden City in Beijing.
 All these places remind me that the world is a breathtaking place.